mosaic-design-system/docs/src/components/stepper.md

     ## Live demo

-    Below, you can find a live demo for a Step component.
+    Below, you can find a live demo for a Steps component.
 Use the drop-down menus and radio buttons to view the different Step Types and Variants.
   preview:
     variants:
       - template: